 AllRound Tree Services warns against the myrtle rust fungus

 Myrtle rust is a serious biosecurity problem that is now here, and unfortunately it is probably here to stay.
 It is a plant disease caused by the exotic fungus Austropucinia psidii, and is very easily spread by wind, animals and human activity.
-It originated in South America and arrived in Australia around 2010, quickly spreading all the way up the eastern seaboard.
-It affects the iconic myrtle family of native trees, which includes all of the eucalypts (Eucalyptus, Corymbia and Angophora) and paperbarks (Melaleuca).
+Myrtle rust originated in South America and arrived in Australia around 2010.
+It has now spread all the way up the eastern seaboard.
+The fungus affects the iconic myrtle family of native trees, which includes all of the eucalypts (Eucalyptus, Corymbia and Angophora) and paperbarks (Melaleuca).

-Although myrtle rust is harmless to humans and animals, it is deadly to native trees, and is decimating some wild natives that were once common, such as the native guava (Rhodomyrtus psidioides).
-It has been in south-east Queensland since December 2010, and could reach your own native trees of the myrtle family.
+Although myrtle rust is harmless to humans and animals, it is deadly to native trees.
+This means it is decimating some wild natives that were once common, such as the native guava (Rhodomyrtus psidioides).
+Myrtle rust has now been in south-east Queensland since December 2010, and could affect your own native trees of the myrtle family.

 How to recognise myrtle rust: